sanjaynagi/anokin/docs/anokin-site/index.md

 # AnoKin

-Welcome to the AnoKin project documentation!
+Welcome to the AnoKin project website!

 AnoKin is a close-kin mark-recapture study of Anopheles mosquitoes in Kenya.
-The project aims to better understand mosquito population dynamics and structure through genetic analysis of kinship between individual mosquitoes.
+The project aims to better understand malaria mosquito dispersal and population structure through genomic analysis of kinship between individual mosquitoes.
 This website hosts the project protocols and will serve as a repository for results and analyses as they become available.

-This documentation contains detailed protocols for field collections, laboratory methods, and computational analyses used in the AnoKin project.
-The results section will be updated with interactive visualizations and data summaries as the project progresses.

-The website is built using [Myst](https://mystmd.org/) to provide an organized and accessible platform for project information and results.
+If you have any feedback or suggestions on how we could improve the website, please [get in touch](mailto:sanjay.nagi@lstmed.ac.uk).